Showing posts with label Ruckinge. Show all posts

 Head towards Hythe along the one-way street from the village crossroads and take the second turning left onto Bourne Lane.
 At the end of the lane, bear right, through the gate into Hamstreet Woods.

 As you enter the woods the Saxon Shore Way bridges a stream and bears sharp left.
 Then after around a hundred yards it forks right.
-Stay on the wide surfaced trail which runs right through the middle of the woods, gradually climbing for around a mile until it reaches a gate at the top of the woods.
+Stay on the wide surfaced trail which runs right through the middle of the woods, gradually climbing for around a mile until it reaches a GATE AT THE TOP OF THE WOODS.
 Go through the gate and continue up to the T-junction with Gill Lane byway.

 Bear left and climb out of the woods along the byway.
 The Saxon Shore Way then exits right along a farm track, while we continue ahead on Gill Lane (Greensand Way).
-300 yards later you will reach a junction; turn right taking great care as this lane is narrow and bounded by hedges.
+300 yards later you will reach a junction; turn right, taking great care as this lane is narrow and bounded by hedges.

 Turn right, walking westward along the road for a quarter of a mile to Ruckinge village.
 This is a historic settlement because of its smuggling connections; it is believed that the notorious Ransley brothers were hanged at Penenden Heath, Maidstone and buried in Ruckinge churchyard (St Mary Magdalene).